 Watch the Kai Manawanui launch, 23 September 2021

 He Ara Oranga: Report of the Government Inquiry into Mental Health and Addiction found that significant shifts were needed to enable better mental wellbeing outcomes for everyone in Aotearoa.
 It set out a clear and aspirational vision for the future – mental health and wellbeing for all.

 We’re driving a transformation of how we support people needing help with mental health and addiction issues – broadening the scope to include prevention and early intervention, addressing equity issues and supporting our most vulnerable.

-We’re building on the strong foundation this plan provides, and developing the pathway for transformation over the medium to long term.
-Our work to date has been informed by many insights and feedback gathered through a range of channels, including:
+Building on the strong foundation this plan provided, we developed Kia Manawanui Aotearoa.
+Our work has been informed by many insights and feedback gathered through a range of channels, including: